 - The first chapter is free for first-time clients, so you can “test drive” to see if the coaching report service is a good fit for you or not.

-- You receive both sorts of feedback.
+- You receive a variety of feedback.
 All the tiers of Book Coaching are designed to let you know what works and what doesn’t, as it’s my job is to help you become the best writer you can be and not just cut your work to ribbons with a red pen.
 Thus, your report will note what was done well to where your writing shines, and what still needs a bit more polish and attention.

 - If you end up deciding you want more feedback, your Coaching Report payment works for you.
 Half the cost of the Coaching Report will be applied to your further book coaching, for the project that was already submitted.